 Under data protection law, you have rights including:

-• Your right of access: You have the right to ask us for copies of your personal information.
+• Your right of access: You have the right to ask us for copies of your personal information

-• Your right to restriction of processing: You have the right to ask us to restrict the processing of your personal information in certain circumstances.
+• Your right to restriction of processing: You have the right to ask us to restrict the processing of your personal information in certain circumstances

-• Your right to data portability: You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances.
+• Your right to data portability: You have the right to ask that we transfer the personal information you gave us to another organisation, or to you, in certain circumstances

-You are not required to pay any charge for exercising your rights.
-If you make a request, we have one month to respond to you.
+You are not required to pay a charge for exercising your rights.
+If you make a request, we have one month to respond.

-Please contact us at [email protected] if you wish to make a request.
+Please contact Data Protection if you wish to make a request.

 How to complain

-If you have any concerns about our use of your personal information, you can make a complaint to us at [email protected]
+If you have concerns about how we have used your personal information, you can make a data protection complaint by contacting Data Protection.

-You can also complain to the ICO if you are unhappy with how we have used your data.
+You can also complain to the Information Commissioner’s Office if you are unhappy with how we have used your data.

 Information Commissioner’s Office